AndreVallestero/chess-nn-py/README.md

 # chess-nn-py
-A simple chess genetic neural network engine written in python
+A simple chess genetic neural network engine written in python that learns through neuroevolution

 ## Notes
 - Uses games in PGN notation for training